An SQL text by Erland Sommarskog, SQL Server MVP.

 The main concept is the session, as listed in sys.dm_exec_sessions.
 A session is identified with a session_id, or what old-time users of SQL Server knows as a spid.

 A session may be idle, or it may be executing one or more requests.
 A request is a batch of SQL commands or an RPC call to a stored procedure.
 In the very most cases, a session runs only one at request at a time, but SQL 2005 introduced MARS, Multiple Active Result Sets.
 When MARS is in effect, a session may submit a new command batch, even if the previous batch has not completed.
 The batches are executed in an interleaved fashion.
 Requests appear in the view sys.dm_exec_requests.
-A request is identified by the session_id and the request_id.
+A request is identified by the columns session_id and request_id.
 As long as MARS is not in effect, request_id is usually 0.
-When MARS is in effect the requests are numbered 1, 2 etc. Beside MARS, I have noticed one more case when request_id is non-zero: requests executed by sessions connected through HTTP endpoints.
-(A feature introduced in SQL 2005, deprecated in SQL 2008 and removed in SQL 2012.)
+When MARS is in effect the requests are numbered 1, 2 etc. A special case of MARS are incoming connections from other SQL Server instances using your instance as a linked server.

 A task is something that is listed in sys.dm_os_tasks, and is identified with a varbinary(8) value.
 All execution contexts, and thus all requests, have a row in sys.dm_os_tasks.
-There are also non-session entries in sys.dm_os_tasks. beta_lockinfo displays these if they are waiting and the wait type is an interesting wait type, that is not a wait type commonly used by system process that are almost always waiting.
+There are also non-session entries in sys.dm_os_tasks. beta_lockinfo displays these if they are waiting and the wait type is an interesting wait type.
+That is, it is not a wait type commonly used by system processes that are almost always waiting.

 In the output, beta_lockinfo includes session_id, exec_context_id and request_id.
 But instead of one column for each, beta_lockinfo merges them into one string with the ids separated by slashes, for instance 56/0/2 (request 2 for session 56, the main thread) or 65/7/0 (execution context 7 for session 65, unknown for which request).
-In the very common case that the both exec_context_id and the request_id is 0, beta_lockinfo suppresses them, and lists only the session_id.
+In the very common case that exec_context_id and the request_id both are 0, beta_lockinfo suppresses them, and lists only the session_id.
 Thus, you will not see 64/0/0, only 64.
 Session-less tasks are displayed with a session id that is < -1000.
 You may also see -9 for exec_context_id.
-This happens when there us a session-less task in sys.dm_os_waiting_tasks that can be connected back to a session through the column parent_task_address in sys.dm_os_tasks.
-(Note: This -9 can never appear on SQL 2005, as parent_task_address is not available in this version.)
+This happens when there is a session-less task in sys.dm_os_waiting_tasks that can be connected back to a session through the column parent_task_address in sys.dm_os_tasks.
+(This never occurs on SQL 2005 as parent_task_address is not available in this version.)

 In the output for a process, any non-zero requests appear first, with one line per request.
 Next follow one or more lines with the session_id proper.
 There is always at least one such line for a session, even if there is no row for the session in sys.dm_os_tasks.
 Finally, any execution contexts with a non-zero exec_context_id for the session are listed in order.
 Occasionally, you may see the same exec_context_id listed twice.
 This is because two tasks can have the same exec_context_id.
 (Why it is so, I don't know.
 Maybe it's a bug.
 But I've seen it happen.)